FHA Inspection Requirements and Appraisal Guidelines

 Conditions That Won’t Pass FHA Inspection

-Property valuation accounts for the home condition, square footage, any renovations, and the number of bedrooms and bathrooms.
+Ultimately, the property valuation accounts for the home condition, square footage, any renovations, and the number of bedrooms and bathrooms.
 The appraiser must observe neighborhood characteristics and surrounding properties to make determinations that will be incorporated into the valuation of the property.

-FHA Inspection Checklist and Tips
+FHA Inspection Requirements Checklist

 Sellers can plan ahead and fix what won’t pass FHA inspection to avoid delays and improve the marketability of their home.
 Here’s how to address some common issues that could cause a property to fail an FHA appraisal.